geojeff/kivy-statecharts/docs/index.rst

             class ShowingHelloWorld(State):

 The statechart is defined by the root state and its substates.
-The root state must have an initial substate set, or have substates_are_concurrent = True explicitly defined.
+The root state has an initial substate set.
 Here, we only have one state, ShowingHelloWorld, and it is the initial substate.
 When the statechart is instantiated, control will flow immediately from the root state to the ShowingHelloWorld state.

 **Running**